RHUL-Team-19/compose/frontend/README.md

 Compose file for deploying all frontend services

 ### How to deploy
 Assuming your terminal's working directory is this directory, simply run the following.
-Note: the -a arg will launch the service(s) in detached mode, and thus no logs will be pronted to your terminal.
+Note: the -a arg will launch the service(s) in detached mode, and thus no logs will be printed to your terminal.
 ```
 docker-compose up -d
 ```